ajacksified/ajacksified.github.com/_posts/2013-08-16-sharing-presentations.markdown

 software package on my computer *and* the computer I'm using to present, if, God forbid, it's not the same as I used to write it.

-(The same one is linked here on Slideshare, but I'll probably replace it, because the interaction and animation's way better on reveal.js.)

 Also, by virtue of being html, I can write my own theme files in CSS and plugins in Javascript (some of which are supported: secondary-monitor speaker notes, remote control over mobile phone, markdown, and code syntax